-Course materials are provided to you based on your registration in a class, and anything created by your professors and instructors is their intellectual property and cannot be shared without written permission.
-If materials are designated as open education resources (with a creative commons license) you can share and/or use in alignment with the CC license.
-This includes exams, PowerPoint/PDF slides and other course notes.
-Additionally, other copyright-protected materials created by textbook publishers and authors may be provided to you based on license terms and educational exceptions in the Canadian Copyright Act (see http://laws-lois.justice.gc.ca/eng/acts/C-42/index.html).
+Course material created by your professors and instructors is their intellectual property and cannot be shared without written permission.
+This includes exams, PowerPoint/PDF lecture slides and other course notes.
+If materials are designated as open education resources (with a creative commons license) you can share and/or use them in alignment with the CC license.
+Other copyright-protected materials created by textbook publishers and authors may be provided to you based on license terms and educational exceptions in the Canadian Copyright Act.